ZeCastroIPCA/file-utility/README.md

-# File Utility
+# Image Utility
-This project is a file utility tool built with Svelte.
-It provides functionalities to compress images, videos, and audio files.
-This project is free to use but should not be used for commercial purposes.
+This project is a image utility tool built with Svelte.
+It provides functionalities to compress and convert images, videos.

+## Context
+This projet is a test to my prompting engineering skills.
+The whole project was created using GitHub Copilot Chat appart from the initial setup and some minor changes.

 ## Table of Contents
 - [Installation](#installation)